Do you feel pressured to introduce technology to your kids? Learn why technology is unnecessary for kids, even in these gadget-laden modern times.

-Instead, this is my case for why, whether they’re good for kids or not, technology is unnecessary as a learning or training tool.
+Instead, this is my case for why, whether they’re good for kids or not, technology is unnecessary for kids as a learning or training tool.

-Kids learn the same principles in other ways.
+1. Kids learn the same principles in other ways

 One of the selling points of tech gadgets is that they’re teaching tools.
 For instance, we own a Leap Frog toy that lights up to show you how to trace your letters and numbers.
 A fun activity for kids, I’m sure, since they hear music and see lights.